maziac/z80-sample-program/readme.md

 If you want to build yourself (not required if you just want to test debugging):
 - Z80 Assembler: sjasmplus, https://github.com/z00m128/sjasmplus
-- Following utilities are required: makes
+- Following utilities are required: make

 # Building